.exp()

 , where e

 is Euler’s number with an approximate value of 2.71828.
-As a part of the NumPy library, which is widely used for numerical computing in Python, this function is particularly useful in scientific computations where exponential functions are common.
+As a part of NumPy, a widely used library for numerical computing in Python, this function is particularly useful in scientific computations where exponential functions are common.

 Syntax